RocketPuppy/Retrograde/CHEATSHEET.md

 ## Constructing Spacecraft
 * Construction points may only be applied to spacecraft if the contributing card has a matching construction facility.
 * Place the spacecraft to be constructed facedown on or next to the asset.
-* When the spacecraft has construction points greater than or equal to its construction cost, it enters play faceup, in the lowest orbital on the asset.
-It may not make any maneuvers this turn.
+* When the spacecraft has construction points greater than or equal to its construction cost, you may have it enter play faceup in the lowest orbital on the asset.
 * A spacecraft may not complete construction if its construction would put it over the population limit.

 ## Constructing Upgrades